 - Strategies to benchmark positive change in targeted populations and provide meaningful feedback loops to the patients

-“This webinar series attempts to find some common ground for health care professionals and other health care stakeholders by identifying best practices and creating a call to action for collaboration and outcomes improvement nationwide,” says Mark Lutes, Chair of Epstein Becker Green’s Board of Directors.
+“This webinar series attempts to find some common ground for health care professionals and other health care stakeholders by identifying best practices and creating a call to action for collaboration and outcomes improvement nationwide,” said Mark Lutes, Chair of Epstein Becker Green’s Board of Directors.
 “From the Affordable Care Act and data analytics to advancement in health IT systems, a number of factors are having a significant impact on the health care delivery system.”

 Kathleen Ann Fraser, RN-BC, MSN, MHA, CCM, CRRN, and President, CMSA